NikitaMarshchonok/Food-Delivery-Time-Prediction-using-Python/README.md

 # Food Delivery Time Prediction (Python)

-Accurately predicting delivery time helps food delivery apps keep customer expectations realistic and optimize logistics.
+> Predicting delivery time (minutes) for food orders using rider/order features and the **Haversine** distance between restaurant and destination.
-This project builds an end-to-end **ML regression** pipeline in a Jupyter notebook to predict the **time taken (minutes)** using rider and order features.
+> Built in a single Jupyter notebook with clear EDA and a compact Keras model.

 <p align="center">
   <img src="pic/1.png" alt="Distance vs Time" width="85%">